-- In general, "Joint With Survivorship" is not sufficient on its own to create a survivorship right, but "Joint tenants with the right of survivorship" is. - The burden of establishing the survivorship right falls on the party seeking survivorship, not on the party asserting that no survivorship right exists. - Failure to check any box on a signature card is almost certain to result in a determination that no right of survivorship exists.
-Similarly, checking more than one conflicting box on a signature card is almost certain to result in a determination that no right of survivorship exists. - Most of the cases involve financial institutions which did not use the magic words provided in Section 439(a) or the legislatively-approved account form provided in Section 439A.
-If banks would simply follow the statutory language, most of these cases would go away (except cases where there are errors or questions related to which boxes on the card are checked, if any). - While the failure of certain banks to have adequate signature cards and account agreements caused much of the litigation in this area since 1990, in only four cases was the bank a named party, and the bank faced possible liability in only three of those cases.
+- (4) In general, "Joint With Survivorship" is not sufficient on its own to create a survivorship right, but "Joint tenants with the right of survivorship" is. - (5) The burden of establishing the survivorship right falls on the party seeking survivorship, not on the party asserting that no survivorship right exists. - (6) Failure to check any box on a signature card is almost certain to result in a determination that no right of survivorship exists.
+Similarly, checking more than one conflicting box on a signature card is almost certain to result in a determination that no right of survivorship exists.
+11 - (7) Most of the cases involve financial institutions which did not use the magic words provided in Section 113.151(b) or the legislatively-approved account form provided in Section 113.052.
+If banks would simply follow the statutory language, most of these cases would go away (except cases where there are errors or questions related to which boxes on the card are checked, if any). - While the failure of certain banks to have adequate signature cards and account agreements caused much of the litigation in this area since 1990, in most of the reported cases the dispute is between the decedent's estate and the surviving joint account party.
+In only a few of the cases12 was the bank a named party.
 If banks were held liable because of the insufficiency of their account documents, perhaps more banks would have adequate documents, reducing the amount of this litigation.

-&lt;sup>12 But see Cummings v.
-Cummings, 923 S. W. 2d 132 (Tex.
-App. - San Antonio 1996, writ denied), where the court appeared to leave the door open for extrinsic evidence in a P. O. D. case where conflicting boxes were checked.
-This is not a right of survivorship case, however.

-&lt;sup>13 Arline v.
-Omnibank, N. A., 894 S. W. 2d 76 (Tex.
-App. - Houston [14th Dist.]
-1995, no writ) (bank issued cashier's check to administrator's estate and then dishonored the check); Evans v.
-First National Bank of Bellville, 946 S. W. 2d 367 (Tex.
-App. - Houston [14th Dist.]
-1997, writ denied) (bank had depositor sign a signature card with survivorship language, but the signature card did not express refer to certificates of deposit in question); Pressler v.
+13 Until A. G. Edwards & Sons Inc. v.
+Beyer, 235 S.W.3d 704 (Tex.
+2007), litigants had trouble coming up with theories for holding financial institutions liable.
+In the A. G. Edwards case, the court found that the brokerage firm was liable to the surviving joint account holder because its employee v.
 Lytle State Bank, 982 S. W. 2d 561 (Tex.
 App. - San Antonio 1998, no writ) (bank filed a declaratory judgment action regarding disputed account); and Parker v.
 JP Morgan Chase Bank, 95 S. W. 3d 428 (Tex.
 App. - Houston [1st Dist.]
-2002, no writ) (bank told P. O. D. beneficiary that it would pay when she brought a death certificate, then paid to the depositor's independent executor before P. O. D. beneficiary returned with death certificate, then sucd independent executor to get the money back, and then realized that the depositor had not signed the P. O. D. account agreement).
+2002, no writ) (bank told P. O. D. beneficiary that it would pay when she brought a death certificate, then paid to the depositor's independent executor before P. O. D. beneficiary returned with death certificate, then sued independent executor to get the money back, and then realized that the depositor had not signed the P. O. D. account agreement).